 Behind me, those I loved slept warm,

 Protected by God’s endless grace.

 Below me lay the village streets,

 The darkness waned, the morning loomed,

 And prayed for greater light.

 As a child, I’d lived in dreams of stars,

 Of Peace on Earth –life’s golden seal–

-And This Night seemed, of all our nights,
+And This Night seemed, of all those nights,